shigedangao/capoomobi/README.md

 # Installation

-Install the project by downloading the latest binary
+Binary will be available in a few days.
+In the meantime you can clone this repository and build the project by yourself.

 # Build the project